Basil (Sweet)

 —Side Effects or Negative Effects—

-Basil is one of many healing containing both pro- and anti-cancer substances.
+Basil is one of many healing herbs containing both pro- and anti-cancer substances.
 On the cancer-prevention side it contains vitamins A and C, antioxidants that help prevent the cell damage scientists believe eventually leads to cancer.
 But basil also contains a chemical (estragole) that produce liver tumors in mice, according to a report published in the Journal of the National Cancer Institute.

 The cancer risk, if any, from basil remains unclear.
 Not even the most conservative herb critics advise caution when using basil.